RahulC-DG/VoiceCreation/README.md

 - Verify Deepgram API key is set correctly

 **Code generation failing?**
-- Verify OpenAI API key is valid and has sufficient credits
+- Verify Anthropic API key is valid and has sufficient credits
 - Check console logs for detailed error messages
 - Ensure all dependencies are installed